spack/spack/lib/spack/docs/build_systems/intelpackage.rst

        ``intel-parallel-studio@edition.YYyy.u``   ``intel@yy.0.u``
       ==========================================  ======================

-      Example:

-      The package ``intel-parallel-studio@cluster.2018.3`` provides the
+      Example: The package ``intel-parallel-studio@cluster.2018.3`` will provide
-      compiler spec ``intel@18.0.3``.
+      the compiler with spec ``intel@18.0.3``.

    .. _`config-compiler-anticipated`:

-   B. Declare the compiler spec that you anticipate as a stub entry at the end
+   B. Add a new compiler section with the newly anticipated version at the
-      of ``compilers.yaml`` from a suitable scope.
+      end of a ``compilers.yaml`` file in a suitable scope.
 For example, run:

       .. code-block:: console

-         $ spack config --scope=site edit compilers
+         $ spack config --scope=user/linux edit compilers

-      and append:
+      and append a stub entry:

       .. code-block:: yaml